» Healthy Meals Delivered to Your Door

 Healthy Meals Delivered to Your Door

-When San Francisco-based chef Justine Kelley founded a new meal kit delivery company called Sun Basket in 2014, her timing could not have been better.
-Sun Basket was born just as subscription-based, eCommerce meal delivery services such as Blue Apron and HelloFresh were exploding in popularity throughout the food industry, and with its specialization in organic meals covering a wide range of dietary preferences, the company immediately caught on with Americans looking for a convenient and healthy way to eat.
+When San Francisco-based Adam Zbar, George Nachtrieb, Tyler MacNiven, and chef Justine Kelley founded a new meal kit delivery company called Sun Basket in 2014, their timing could not have been better.
+Sun Basket was born just as subscription-based, ecommerce meal delivery services such as Blue Apron and HelloFresh were exploding in popularity throughout the food industry, and with its specialization in organic meals covering a wide range of dietary preferences, the company immediately caught on with Americans looking for a convenient and healthy way to eat.

 Growth was rapid.
 Just ask John McVey, the General Manager of Sun Basket’s east coast manufacturing and distribution center in Westampton, New Jersey.
 When John started in 2017, he was one of about 10 colleagues working in a 30,000 square foot building.
 Today, John counts himself as one of 400 employees, and their current facility is just under 200,000 square feet.
-Between the company’s east and west coast operations, Sun Basket ships anywhere from 60,000 to 65,000 boxes to customers in all 48 contiguous states every week.
+Between the company’s east and west coast operations, Sun Basket ships their products to customers in all 48 contiguous states every week.

 Sun Basket has grown in other ways, too.
 While the company began with a focus on delivering prepared meal kits, it has subsequently expanded to offer more a la carte marketplace options, as well ready-to-cook meals.
-Chef Kelley and her team have created thousands of recipes, and continue to innovate and add new offerings to Sun Basket’s product lines.
+Chef Kelley and her team have created thousands of recipes, continuing to innovate and add new offerings to Sun Basket’s product lines today and in the years to come.

 Setting the Table for Success